 [W]hen traffic conditions on a roadway are improved during peak hours, additional travelers will tend to converge on that newly freed capacity from (1) other times of travel, (2) other routes of travel, or (3) other modes of travel, slowly eroding the initial peak-hour congestion-reduction benefits in the busiest travel corridors.
 Longer term increases in the demand for automotive travel resulting from population growth and economic expansion can further undermine a strategy’s effectiveness.
 This is why we often see, for instance, that flow improves for a short while when new lanes are added to a freeway but usually returns to former levels of congestion within just a few years.

 In the end, RAND found that only a few strategies had any significant potential to curb congestion.
 The thing these strategies had in common was that they raised the cost of trips on congested routes.
 RAND singled out two basic tactics: charging tolls for driving where congestion is heaviest; and making it more expensive for drivers to park.
-See the chart after the jump:

-That red oval highlights the only solutions that the study’s authors believe have any significant potential to fight congestion over the long term.
 Sadly, RAND also found that the road pricing solutions—the top two—face huge political and practical obstacles.

 Which leaves parking pricing in the sweet spot.
 Variable parking rates and parking “cashout” (more here about that) are relatively easy to implement, and have great long-term benefits for congestion.
 Parking cash-out—where employers give workers the option to take a cash payment in lieu of free parking—has real financial benefits as well.